refi64/aspen/README.md

 Webpack.
 It can combine together your JavaScript, CSS, and text/binary assets into one .js file, or multiple different files if you prefer.

+**NOTE:** All of this is outdated and isn't even remotely still accurate.

 ## Installation

 ```